Skip to main content

 Image Layers & Caching

-# BAD: Re-installs dependencies every time code changes
+# BAD: Re-installs ALL dependencies every time ANY source file changes.

 COPY . .